fqaiser94/mse/README.md

 # Upcoming features

 1. Publish to Maven Central.
-2. Add spark planning optimization rule to collapse multiple withField/withFieldRenamed/dropFields calls into a single operation.
-3. Currently, we have to use one of `$"colName"` or `col("colName")` pattern to access the implicit methods.
+2. Currently, we have to use one of `$"colName"` or `col("colName")` pattern to access the implicit methods.
 Should also be able to use `'colName` pattern.
-4. Add python bindings.
+3. Add python bindings.